Cheap vs. Expensive Pasta (Why Pasta Quality Matters!). Why Expensive Pasta Tastes Better Than The Cheap Stuff-

 What Pasta Goes Best with What Sauce?

 This is a question I get asked a lot.
-In Italy we think about what pasta shape goes with a particular sauce before cooking the meal (most of the time!).
+In Italy, we think about what pasta shape goes with a particular sauce before cooking the meal (most of the time!).

-This is also why my pasta pantry is full of all varieties 'just in case' I need that special variety of pasta.
+This is also why my pasta pantry is full of all varieties just in case I need that special variety of pasta.

 It's important to pair the correct pasta with a particular type of sauce so that the sauce can bind to the pasta or allow the pasta to absorb the sauce dependent on its style.

 And then there’s the super important fact that pairing the right pasta with the right sauce means you’ll get more per mouthful.
+So if you are ever tempted to make traditional carbonara recipe with orzo pasta (stop!!
+Ha, and think twice).

 “When you have a pasta that doesn’t necessarily pair well with a specific sauce, parts of the sauce might slide off, and you’ll end up eating a noodle without the maximum amount of flavor,” says Tal Ronnen, founder and chef of Crossroads and author of New York Times bestseller, The Conscious Cook.